Probate is the court-supervised process where property is distributed from a deceased person’s estate to heirs, beneficiaries, and creditors.

 Probate attorneys bill you one of two ways: hourly or flat fee.

 Hourly fees depend on multiple criteria: complexity, area of the litigation, and attorney experience.
 Experienced attorneys managing complex cases charge up to $300/hour.
 On the other hand, lawyers charge closer to $150/hour for simple cases.
-Legal fees are more expensive it in large cities relative to rural areas.
+Legal fees are more expensive in large cities relative to rural areas.

 Flat fee arrangements set forth the total attorney’s fees upfront.
 This “lump sum” payment in most cases only includes the lawyer’s fee.